1Dedios/JS30Challenges-Day2/README.md

 ## Differences Between Original and My Project:

-- I changed styling of the hour hand so you would be able to tell the hands apart.
+- I shortened the hour hand so you would be able to tell the hands apart.
 - Working on removing transition effect so when the second hand completes a full rotation, it does so smoothly.
 The original would "glitch" once it reached the full rotation.

 ## Screenshot